darrylwest/node-messaging-commons/README.md

 ## API

-The stanard API provides methods to create a message hub as well as message producers and consumers.
+The messaging API provides methods to create a message service hub to run on a specified port with a designated name.
+The api also provides methods to create server-side message producers and consumers.
+There are also support libraries that can be used to create message producers and consumers in the browser.

 The message hub is configurable through any javascript object, but typically from an external json file.

 A typical implementation looks like this: